TV & Movies

 While there’s no official confirmation from the BBC that the series will continue, all signs seem to point in the right direction.

 Line Of Duty Season 7 Plot

 It should be safe to predict more investigations into bent coppers for AC-12 if the series were to return for a seventh season.
-However, the anti-corruption police unit was delivered a bombshell back in season six, so the fate of the team may remain in the balance.
+However, the anti-corruption police unit was delivered a bombshell back in Season 6, so the fate of the team may remain in the balance.

 Line Of Duty Reunion

 In March, the Line Of Duty cast reunited at Port Glasgow Town Hall for the first time since Season 6 ended.
 They hosted a Q&A along with Gordan Smart for a charity event to raise funds for Ardgowan Hospice, with tickets to the event selling out in minutes.

 To the delight of fans, the team got together once again in early June.
 Compston posted a picture with his cast mates captioned “talking tattoo designs.”
 A reference to a pact the trio made with Mercurio where they would get AC-12 tattoos when the show pulled in 12 million viewers.
 However, seeing the Line Of Duty actors together launched the fans into a frenzy with many wanting details of a future season.